 Upon the recommendation of the Audit Committee, which conducted an annual review of the firm's performance, our Board of Directors has selected PricewaterhouseCoopers LLP, independent auditors, which we sometimes refer to as PwC, to audit our financial statements for the year ending December 31, 2020.
 PwC has audited our financial statements for each fiscal year since our incorporation.
 Although stockholder approval of the selection of PwC is not required by law, the Board believes that it is advisable to give stockholders the opportunity to ratify this selection.
 And, even in the event stockholders do ratify the selection of PwC as our independent auditors, the Audit Committee may change its selection during the year.
-In the event stockholders do not ratify the selection.
-Representatives of PwC are expected to attend the virtual Annual Meeting and will have an opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.
+In the event stockholders do not ratify the selection of PwC as our independent auditors, the Audit Committee will reconsider its selection.
+Representatives of PwC are expected to attend the virtual Annual Meeting and will have an opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate guestions.